OmiiiDev/cooljs/README.md

 ### extractmp4.js
 Locate and copy the URLs for all the MP4 files found on a webpage of a site.

-## UnlimitedCookie.js
-Making the cookie expire in 2026 (not sure if it works but the values do get changed)

 ## How to Use